 The nutritional information for all of my Ninja Creami recipes is based on a full pint or 16 ounces.
 Now, many do not eat a full pint of ice cream in one sitting.
 Some do as they are using the Ninja Creami to make meal replacements.
 A traditional serving size for ice cream is about ½ cup or 4 ounces.

-- Ninja Creami Chocolate Protein Ice Cream
+Looking for more Ninja Creami Protein Ice Cream Recipes?

-The full ingredient list is found at the bottom of the post in the recipe card.
+The full ingredient list is at the bottom of this post in the recipe card.

 Chocolate Protein Shake-I used a chocolate premier protein shake for this recipe.
 But, you can use your favorite brand of protein shake.
 Since protein shake taste and texture